 The NomCom's interactions with candidates were generally seen as being effective or neutral, with a few individuals describing the interactions as either very effective or very ineffective.
-There were, however, a number of candidates who had negative interactions with the NomCom.
-Those with negative experiences tended to focus on the interviews, though a few had negative reactions during recruiting efforts.
-Feedback generally centered on the NomCom being unprofessional during the interview, although talking with candidates and NomCom members indicates the level of professionalism has increased recently and we spoke with candidates who were not selected and yet thought the process was fair and professional.
+Negative experiences tended to note problems associated with interviews conducted by the NomCom, although a few individuals noted problems associated with the recruiting efforts of the NomCom.
+Where negative, feedback generally related to NomCom members being unprofessional during interviews.
 We also heard from candidates and NomCom members that the NomCom lacked sufficient communication with candidates.

 While making generalizations about candidate experiences across years is difficult, those who had an opinion generally thought the NomCom had made improvements in this area, even if they thought additional improvements needed to be made.
 Some people thought the processes could be clearer and that some of the procedures during the application processes discouraged qualified candidates from applying.
 Others thought that having published job descriptions and criteria when recruiting would be helpful in outreach efforts.
-Currently, the NomCom publishes a high-level (and relatively generic) set of criteria when it announces open leadership positions.
+Currently, the NomCom publishes a high-level (and relatively generic) set of criteria when it announces open leadership positions.47